Kumargaurvit/LangChain-Tutorial/README.md

 7. Build a **Chatbot** to practice conversational AI
 8. Create a complete **GenAI App** integrating everything

-## 🤝 Contributing

-Contributions are welcome!
-If you'd like to add more examples or improve existing tutorials:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-tutorial`)
-3. Commit your changes (`git commit -m 'Add new tutorial'`)
-4. Push to the branch (`git push origin feature/new-tutorial`)
-5. Open a Pull Request

-## 📄 License

-This project is open source and available for educational purposes.

-## 📧 Contact

-For questions or suggestions, feel free to open an issue or reach out to the repository maintainer.

-## 🌟 Acknowledgments

-- LangChain documentation and community
-- OpenAI for providing powerful language models
-- The open-source community for various tools and libraries

----

 **Happy Learning! 🚀**

 *Start building amazing AI applications with LangChain!*